Saffron & Depression

 A meta-analysis of five studies found saffron extract to be as effective as antidepressant medication in treating people with major depression.
 Another study found saffron to be as effective as fluoxetine (Prozac) in reducing mild to moderate depression.

-Additionally, research has demonstrated the effectiveness of curcumin, the naturally occurring chemical compound in turmeric, as an effective and safe therapy for treatment in patients with depression.
-One study in particular found that not only was curcumin tolerated well by all the participants, but they discovered curcumin was as effective as Prozac in managing depression.
+Additionally, research has demonstrated the effectiveness of curcumin, the naturally occurring chemical compound in turmeric, as an effective and safe therapy for treatment in patients with depressive thoughts and memory issues.
+One study in particular found that not only was curcumin tolerated well by all the participants, but they discovered curcumin was as effective as Prozac in managing mood.

 In a 2013 study of depressed human subjects, curcumin’s effectiveness was similar to that of a standard antidepressant medication.
 Maybe more importantly, though, curcumin contains none of the side effects associated with commonly antidepressant medications and provides additional health benefits as well.